Helping out during pregnancy

 - Help your partner stay healthy during pregnancy.

 - Quit smoking.
 If you smoke, you are blowing out secondhand smoke.
 This smoke isn't good for your partner or the baby.
 It can hurt the baby when it's inside your partner's uterus and after birth.
 Also, pregnant women who smoke are more likely to have babies born too small and too soon.
 If you both smoke or even if one of you smokes, now is a great time to quit.
-Get help from your provider or groups such as the American Cancer Society.

 - Help her stay away from alcohol.
 It's best for women not to drink any alcohol during pregnancy because it can cause birth defects.
 Help your partner stay away from beer, wine, wine coolers, liquor and mixed drinks.
 You can help by giving her healthy juices and water to drink or by making fun nonalcoholic drinks together.
 If your partner drinks a lot of alcohol and can't stop, get help for her.